-Hours of shopping and kicking back at the beach has left you hungry?
+Have hours of shopping and kicking back at the beach left you hungry?
 Luckily for you, Maui is known for quite a few restaurants that serve the best local foods!
 These locations may be a short journey from your Kahana Village rental, but the food will be worth the drive!
 Don’t be shy and dive into the delectable dishes across central Maui, all served with aloha.

 1. Sam Sato’s